bhohnco/Module-1-Journal-Reflections/Module1JournalReflections.md

 **When have you been excited, focused, and enjoyed your work?**

 >When tackling a new problem or working through an issue with a team member.
 Seeing progress and eventually finding the solution.
 Going through the struggle together.
+Building something with a team or other person.

 **When have you felt bored, restless, or unhappy?**

 >When I haven't taking a break from work or am stuck and keep trying to push through to find the answer.
 Leads to a burnt out feeling and that I'll never be able to solve the problem.
 Breaks help with that.
+Stepping away when I'm not getting anywhere and coming back with a fresh outlook.

 **When do you feel energized in your work?
 When is your energy drained?**